-The Legacy Trail has a splendid opening: the Historic Venice Train Depot, a pale sunset orange structure that fits right into the beachy Florida color palette.
+In about four miles, the trail passes the Historic Venice Train Depot (303 E Venice Ave), a pale sunset orange structure that fits right into the beachy Florida color palette.
 Situated adjacent to a palm-tree-dotted waterway, the Mediterranean Revival style building dates back to 1927 and was once considered the finest station on the line.
-Open year-round on Saturdays from 10 a.m. – 1 p.m., the inside houses displays on the Seaboard Air Line Railroad on which the rail-trail was built.
-The tracks were once used by the Ringling Bros. and Barnum & Bailey Circus and next to the depot stands a bronze statue of circus star Gunther Gebel-Williams, heralded as “The Greatest Wild Animal Trainer of All Time.”
+Open on Saturdays from 10am to 1 pm, the depot now has an exhibit about the former Seaboard Coast Line Railroad.
+The tracks were once used by the Ringling Bros and the Barnum & Bailey Circus.
+Next to the depot stands a bronze statue of circus star Gunther Gebel-Williams.
+The trailhead by the depot has parking, restrooms, and drinking water.

 Much of the trail is exposed, but shaded benches with drinking fountains appear nearly every mile, making the experience comfortable.
 Multiple trailheads with free parking also make the route very customizable with easy opportunities for getting on and off the trail.